sciencebeginner

 Yes, mushroom gummies can work — but product quality varies enormously.
 Clinical research confirms that specific mushroom species (lion's mane for cognition, reishi for sleep/stress, cordyceps for energy) produce measurable effects at proper doses.
 The key factors determining whether a specific product works are: adequate dosing (500mg+ extract per gummy), fruiting body extracts (not mycelium-on-grain filler), and third-party lab testing confirming active compound levels.

+But the answer requires specificity.
+The real questions are: which species have clinical evidence?
+At what doses?
+And which products actually deliver what they claim?
 Let's go through the research honestly — what's solid, what's promising, and what's still unproven.

 The Evidence, Species by Species